Types of movement

 - heavy gardening, including digging or shovelling

-- take care that you do not strain while exercising.
-You should start with low weights (resistance) and gradually increase over time
+Take care that you do not strain while exercising.
+You should start with low weights (resistance) and gradually increase them over time.

 Balance activities help to maintain or improve your balance.
 Good balance can help prevent falls by improving your ability to control and maintain your body’s position whether moving or standing still.